drue/TrackingTools/README.md

 ### cuecutter

-Cuecutter reads a cuesheet and uses it too cut up a flac file.
-You specify the output filenames like this "aShow2012t%s.flac" and it puts the track number where you want it.
+Cuecutter reads a cuesheet and uses it to cut up a flac file.
+You specify the output filenames like this `aShow2012t%s.flac` and it puts the track number where you want it.
 You can also have it drop the first and/or last track.